geomesa/geomesa.github.io/_posts/2015-06-09-geomesa-kafka-quickstart.md

 Since the source code for this quickstart is accessible, it is advised to follow along in the code to get a deeper understanding of what's really going on.

 Given a stream of geospatial data, GeoMesa's integration with Kafka enables users to maintain a real time state of SimpleFeatures or retrieve any arbitrary state preserved in history.
 One can additionally process and analyze streams of data by integrating a data processing system like [Storm](https://storm.apache.org/) or [Samza](http://samza.apache.org).
+We have a [tutorial](http://www.geomesa.org/geomesa-osm-analysis/) on using Storm with GeoMesa.

 For additional information about the KafkaDataStore, see the [readme](https://github.com/locationtech/geomesa/blob/master/geomesa-kafka/geomesa-kafka-datastore/README.md) on github.